cnadler86/mp_jpeg/README.md

 # MicroPython JPEG

+thus is a work in progress, so documentation might be incorrect.

 A very fast and memory-efficient micropython jpeg decoder and encoder.
 At the moment only the esp port is supported.
 If you are not familiar with building custom firmware, visit the releases page to download firmware that suits your board.